ddprrt/ddprrt.github.io/_posts/2019-09-10-boolean-in-javascript-and-typescript.md

 title: "Boolean in JavaScript and TypeScript"
 ---

 `boolean` is a fun primitive data type in JavaScript.
-It's easy, it only features four values!
-Wait, four?
+In TypeScript, it allows for a total of four values Wait, four?

 ## Boolean in JavaScript

-`boolean` can take the values of `true`, `false`, `undefined` and `null`.
-All values except `true` are considered falsy, which is important for conditionals:
+`boolean` can take the values of `true` and `false`.
+Values from other types can be truthy or falsy, like `undefined` or `null`.

 ```javascript
 let b = true